graphql-rust/juniper/docs/book/content/types/unions.md

 Unions
 ======

-From the server's point of view, [GraphQL unions][1] are similar to interfaces - the only exception is that they don't contain fields on their own.
+From the server's point of view, [GraphQL unions][1] are somewhat similar to [interfaces][5] - the main difference is that they don't contain fields on their own.

-For implementing [GraphQL unions][1] Juniper provides:
+The most obvious and straightforward way to represent a [GraphQL union][1] in Rust is enum.
+However, we also can do so either with trait or a regular struct.
+That's why, for implementing [GraphQL unions][1] Juniper provides:
 - `#[derive(GraphQLUnion)]` macro for enums and structs.
 - `#[graphql_union]` for traits.